 8) Double-check your URL bar every time you sign in

 Hackers can attempt to clone the landing page of a site, that looks and feels exactly like your exchange or service you are used to using.
 Check your browser address bar to make sure the https:// is visible, the URL matches (e.g. bitbuy.ca), and that the SSL certificate is present.
 If any of these are missing, do not fill out any information on this page as it could be a ‘cloned’ page used for a phishing attack.

 9) Create complex and unique passwords, update them regularly

 Creating a complex and unique password can help protect your crypto assets on Bitbuy and elsewhere.
 Check out Bitbuy’s tips on creating the best password here.
 Additionally, you should also consider making a unique password for each service.
 This is best practice, so if one set of your user credentials is compromised, a hacker can’t use the same login and password to access your accounts on other services.

 10) Be Weary Of Crypto Giveaways

-If it sounds too good to be true, it probably is.
-A common cryptocurrency related scam is a giveaway, often run on a social network such as Twitter.
+The rules of traditional business applies to cryptocurrency safety as well: If it sounds too good to be true, it probably is.
+Giveaways run on social networks such as Twitter, are a common cryptocurrency related scam.
 The scam will say if you send them a small amount of crypto, they will send back a multiplied or larger amount as part of a giveaway.

-For more information on keeping your account safe, check out the Bitbuy support centre.
+For more information on your cryptocurrency safety, check out the Bitbuy support centre.